tide-foundation/KeyleSSH/README.md

 7. On your server, navigate to `Tide-SSH/web/client/src/js/index.ts`.

 8. Locate the `config` object within the file.
 Inside this object, you'll find fields for `vendorPublic` and `vendorUrlSignature`.
-Insert the values you copied from the JSFiddle page into these fields.
+Insert the values you copied from before into these fields.

 9. Go back to the `Tide-SSH/web/client/src/` directory:
    ```